vishal-1344/vishal-1344/README.md

 My research operationalizes dual-timescale, closed-loop control layers to enforce trajectory stability and preserve structural coherence under severe distributional shift and long-horizon execution, augmenting existing test-time scaling methodologies.

-### Latent-Space Meta-Proprioception
+### Predictive Geometric Auditing

-Closed-loop computational regulation requires continuous evaluation of ongoing inference.
-Building upon the biological paradigm of proprioception, I formulate proxy energy functionals $V(x_k)$ as low-overhead, intrinsic diagnostic signals for reasoning stability.
-This enables models to dynamically measure the geometric integrity of their state trajectories via Koopman operator theory and Innovation Energy ($E_k$).
-By quantifying structural stress through curvature proxies, angular velocity, and latent environmental momentum, the system detects latent instability prior to macroscopic failure.
-This mechanism provides online reachability estimation without rigid analytic priors, establishing an upstream safety filter that complements downstream probabilistic metrics.
+Closed-loop computational regulation requires models to actively forecast reasoning collapse before it manifests in output generation.
+I formulate proxy energy functionals $V(x_k)$ as low-overhead, intrinsic diagnostic signals that quantify structural stress in real-time.
+Functioning as a form of latent-space meta-proprioception, this mechanism enables models to dynamically measure the geometric integrity of their state trajectories via Koopman operator theory and Innovation Energy ($E_k$).
+By evaluating curvature proxies, angular velocity, and latent environmental momentum, the system does not passively monitor state; it actively anticipates catastrophic off-manifold drift prior to macroscopic failure.
+This provides online reachability estimation without rigid analytic priors, establishing a predictive, pre-token safety filter that fundamentally supersedes the latency and blindness of downstream probabilistic metrics.

 ### Inference-Time Regulation & Architectural Reflex Arcs